-The Adopt-a-Tree program provides Miami-Dade single-family and duplex homeowners with two free trees every year.
-More than 200,000 trees have been adopted since the program's inception in 2001.
+The Adopt-a-Tree program provides Miami-Dade County single-family and duplex homeowners with up to two free trees every year.
+Almost 225,500 trees have been adopted since the program's inception in 2001.

 Planting a tree provides many benefits: